turingschool-examples/mod4-tech-challenges/pascal.md

 `pascalsTriangle(4) #=> [1, 1, 1, 1, 2, 1, 1, 3, 3, 1];`

+## Instructions

+1. Copy this markdown and paste in your own, private gist
+2. In your private gist, fill out the questions below
+4. Submit by the due time as instructed in Zoom

 ## Rewrite the question in your own words:

 ## What assumptions will you make about this problem if you cannot ask any more clarifying questions?
 What are your reasons for making those assumptions?